 Option 1: Download your destination’s city map to be used as Google Offline Maps

 Google Maps has a function that lets you download offline maps of cities.
 Known as Google Offline Maps, this function is available for the more popular or developed cities such as Singapore, Bali, Santorini and so on.

 Steps for using Google Offline Maps:

 4: Choose the button that says “Download” or “Download offline area”

-Google offline maps will only work for driving instructions though.
-There will be NO walking/driving/public transport directions available, which means if you were to walk, you can still refer to the map to help you navigate the way manually.
+Google offline maps will only work for driving instructions.
+There will be NO walking/public transport instructions available.
+If you wanna walk, you can still refer to the map to help you navigate the way manually.

 Option 2: Download MAPS.ME app into your phone

 I discovered this app only after the Offline Google Maps function.